-Please ensure the system shutdown switch on the PSU is in the on (button in) position before driving (see 2.2).
+Please ensure the system shutdown switch on the PSU is in the on (button in) position before driving.
 This will ensure the electronic system is active and will therefore be able to control the charging process, supply the refrigerator and monitor other system circuits.

-If / when fitted, designated 12V sockets, enroute reading lights and en-route heating will remain operational while the engine is running.
+If / when fitted, designated 12V sockets, enroute reading lights and enroute heating will remain operational while the engine is running.